Introduction

 How to Get Internet over Ethernet Cables to TV Sets

-Also, TVs in the old days used to emit horrendously high magnetic field EMFs many feet into the room.
+In addition to the EMFs we have discussed above, namely radio frequencies (RF), TVs in the old days used to emit horrendously high magnetic field EMFs many feet into the room.
 I have measured high magnetic field EMFs extending up to 4-6 feet into a room in all directions, including right through a wall, from old model cathode ray tube (CRT) television sets.
 This is also true of older computer monitors, which were also CRTs (also known as a video display terminal, or VDT).

 Newer flat screen TVs and computer monitors have a very small magnetic field, particularly the liquid crystal display (LCD) and light emitting diode (LED) TV sets.
 The magnetic field from these models do not extend more than 6-8 inches from the TV set, in most cases.

-If, on the other hand, you can change the channel and volume with your hand cupped over the top of your remote, it is communicating by radio frequency (RF) signals.
+If, on the other hand, you can change the channel and volume even with your hand cupped over the top of your remote, it is communicating by radio frequency (RF) signals.
 This means, whenever you press any button, you are exposed to a blast of RF signals from the remote.
-You can re-program the remote to communicate by IR instead of RF.
+Hopefully you can re-program the remote to communicate by IR instead of RF.
+Then, re-check the operation of the remote to make sure you cannot change the channel and volume with your hand cupped over the top.